Last chance to see Danya’s Artwork! ‘My Parents are my Home’ will remain on display here until 31st July 2018.

 Birmingham Friends of the Earth have announced the winners of their art competition to highlight the issue of Climate Refugees, and Peace Hub is delighted to be one of the venues where a winning artwork is being displayed.

 Over 100 entries were submitted, reflecting on the question ‘what does home mean to me?’
 From these, three winners were chosen from each age category: 3-11, 12-17 and 18+.
-The nine artworks are being displayed at locations around Birmingham until 12th July – pop by Peace Hub to see Dayna’s piece ‘My Parents are my Home’ and to pick up a map of the trail.
+The full trail of artworks has now ended, but you can pop by Peace Hub to see Dayna’s piece ‘My Parents are my Home’ until Tuesday 31st July.

 Dayna (aged 11) says of her work: